Mikejo5000/vsts-docs-pr/docs/notifications/concepts-events-and-notifications.md

 > This topic applies to VSTS and to TFS 2017.1 and later versions.
 If you work from an on-premises TFS 2017 or earlier versions, see [Set alerts, get notified when changes occur](../work/track/alerts-and-notifications.md).
 For on-premises TFS, [you must configure an SMTP server](/tfs/server/admin/setup-customize-alerts) in order for team members to see the Notifications option from their account menu and to receive notifications.

 ## Events
 **Events** are raised in VSTS when changes occur within the system.
 Actions like creating or updating a work item will cause an event to be raised.
 The list of supported event types can be found [here](oob-supported-event-types.md).
-You can set up **subscriptions** to specific event types to be notified when the events occur.
+You can set up **subscriptions** to specific event types to get notifications when the events occur.

 ## Subscriptions
 A notification **subscription** is associated with a [supported event type](oob-supported-event-types.md) and includes a set of filters which are used to match events with the subscription.
-For example, a subscription for a _work item created_ event might include a filter which matches only the work item type: "Bug", or a subscription for a _pull request created_ event might include a filter for a specific repository and branch.
+For example, a subscription for a _work item created_ event might include a filter which matches only the work item type: _Bug_, or a subscription for a _pull request created_ event might include a filter for a specific _repository and branch_.

 ### Default email subscriptions
 Many useful email subscriptions are pre-defined and enabled by default in the system.
 These are known as **default subscriptions**.
 Default subscriptions are intended to provide out-of-box support for the most common notification scenarios.
 The list of default subscription can be found [here](oob-built-in-notifications.md).

-An account or team adminstrator can choose which of the default subscriptions to make available to their users; learn how to [manage team notifications](howto-manage-team-notifications.md) or [manage account level notifications](howto-manage-account-notifications.md).
+An account or team adminstrator can choose which of the default subscriptions to make available to their users.
+Learn how to [manage team notifications](howto-manage-team-notifications.md) or [manage account level notifications](howto-manage-account-notifications.md).

-Individual users can choose to opt out of any default subscription while other team members continue to be subscribed; learn how to [manage personal notification subscriptions](howto-manage-personal-notifications.md).
+Individual users can choose to opt out of any default subscription while other team members continue to be subscribed.
+Learn how to [manage personal notification subscriptions](howto-manage-personal-notifications.md).

 ### Custom email subscriptions
 **Custom email subscriptions** can be created by account or team administrators which apply to all members of the account or team.
 Learn how to [manage team notifications](howto-manage-team-notifications.md) or [manage account notifications](howto-manage-account-notifications.md).